How to Help Someone With Anxiety

 Don’t make it about the anxiety; make it about spending time and having fun together.
 Focus on creating great, new memories.

 Knowing that someone is there for them, at any time, can be incredibly comforting and help reduce those anxious feelings of being lost and alone.
-Remember to listen, be patient, be understanding and don’t push.
+Remember to listen, be patient, be understanding and do not push.